Infrastructure: Past, Present, and Future

 7:30 p.m.–9:00 p.m.
 ET

 From roads and highways, to railways and airports, and now the internet and more, infrastructure has supported American development and progress.
 Can we learn from history, assess current needs, understand the economics, and have a vision for our future?
-Dean Baker, Rosabeth Moss Kanter, Laurie A. Schintler, and Lee Vinsel will discuss these issues.
-This event is organized by the Network for Responsible Public Policy.
+Dean Baker, Rosabeth Moss Kanter, Laurie A. Schintler, and Lee Vinsel discussed these issues.
+This event was organized by the Network for Responsible Public Policy.

 DEAN BAKER is a senior economist and co-founder of the Center for Economic and Policy Research.
 He is also a visiting professor at the University of Utah.
 His most recent book is Rigged: How the Rules of Globalization and the Modern Economy Were Structured to Make the Rich Richer.